aza547/wow-recorder/README.md

 A desktop screen recorder application that records and saves videos of in-game events, and provides a graphical user interface to view the replays.

-Nothing magic happens here, the application watches the combat log file for events, records to disk and then plays back the recordings in the user interface.
+Warcraft Recorder watches the combat log file for events, records to disk and then plays back the recordings in the user interface.

 Windows is currently the only supported operating system.